Eigenfunctions localised on a defect in high-contrast random media: Uniform exponential decay of eigenfunctions

 Let us tile $\R^d$ with hypercubes of size $L$,

 where the value of $L$ is chosen in accordance with Lemma~\ref{lemma local beta function} for some $\delta$ satisfying

 and define

-The set $J_\mathrm{bd}(\epsilon)$ labels hypercubes that either intersect the boundary of $S_2$ or have nonempty intersection with one of the inclusions that we have discarded at the very beginning, on the grounds that they had nonempty intersection with $\overline{S_2}$, cf.~Remark~\ref{remark removing inclusions near boundary of defect}.
+The set $J_\mathrm{bd}(\epsilon)$ labels hypercubes that either intersect the boundary of $\mathcal{D}$ or have non-empty intersection with one of the inclusions that we have discarded at the very beginning, on the grounds that they had non-empty intersection with $\overline{\mathcal{D}}$, cf.~Remark~\ref{remark removing inclusions near boundary of defect}.

 To begin with, let us estimate the contribution from hypercubes labelled by $J_\mathrm{bd}(\epsilon)$.
 In light of Corollary~\ref{corollary L infinity estimates}, we have

 From \eqref{proof decay equation 4} we have that $\{\tilde{u}^\epsilon\}$ is uniformly bounded in $H^1(\R^d)$, hence weakly compact, namely, up to a subsequence,